People always ask me about my daily routine.

 Oh, and I set aside one morning a week to record The Paper Wings Podcast or plan Paper Wings content and strategy with my business partner/ co-host Lora Innes.

 On a side note: If you’re trying to achieve something and you can’t bring yourself to sacrifice a little sleep, TV or convenience for it, then it’s probably not meant to be.
-But the key is to not blow your life/ marriage/ friendships up if your dream IS meant to be.
+But the key is to not blow your life up if your dream IS meant to be.
 I have danced (more like krumped) across this line many times in my life and I have to keep my selfishness-radar armed at all times or I’ll go full-workahermit in a flash.

 “Workahermit” …I made that up.
 It’s a combination of a “workaholic” and a “hermit”.